Driving Whilst Unfit Through Drink

 Of course, it is always open to the police to charge you with driving whilst unfit even if you were over the limit.
-But there is little sense in doing this as it is much harder to prove that you were ‘impaired’ than proving that you were over the limit (as one is subjective the other isn't).
-In the majority of cases that M.A.J.
+But there is little sense in doing this as it is much harder to prove that you were ‘impaired’ than proving that you were over the limit (as one is subjective whilst the other isn't).
+In the majority of Section 4 cases that M.A.J.
 Law defend, the CPS will realise the mistake made by the police and attempt to amend the charge to drink driving.
 However, this may not be as simple as it sounds, particularly if trying to amend a charge after the first court hearing.
 Remember that the CPS has only 6 months to lay charges.
 If they spot the error after this time, they should not be allowed to change the charge (Section 127 Magistrates' Court Act).
 The CPS are then stuck with a Section 4 offence which it cannot prove (because it cannot prove impairment).
-An inaccurate or defective charge can lead to a failed prosecution, so it is crucial that we don’t ‘tip’ the CPS off.
+An inaccurate or defective charge can lead to a failed prosecution, so it is crucial that we don’t ‘tip off’ the CPS.

 If you think you may have been charged with the wrong offence, please call us immediately.
 The earlier the team at M.A.J.
 Law can intervene, the earlier we can safeguard your position and identify a defence strategy.

 Proving that you were ‘impaired’

 To achieve a conviction for a Section 4 offence, the CPS must prove that you were ‘impaired’ as a result of the alcohol consumed.
 The test for impairment under the statute is the ability to “drive properly”.
 To establish this, the CPS may need evidence that;

 - You were unsteady on your feet